ramblinrocketclub/website/content/_index.md

 ## High Powered Rocketry

-High Power Rocketry helps students at Georgia Tech build and launch their own high power rockets and get certified with the National Association of Rocketry.
+High Power Rocketry helps students at Georgia Tech build and launch their own high power rockets and get certifications from the National Association of Rocketry.

 First time building a rocket?
 No problem!
-Bring your enthusiasm and we’ll teach you how to do the rest.
-We attend several launches each year, up to once a month.
-Expect to see us at HARA launches, ROSCO launches, and SEARS launches!
+Bring your enthusiasm and we’ll teach you the rest!
+We attend several launches each year to provide all our students the opportunity to launch their creations.
+Expect to see us at HARA, ROSCO, and SEARS launches located across Alabama, Georgia and South Carolina!
+Hope to see you there!

 ## Georgia Tech Experimental Rocketry